syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-DatePicker Tooltip will be displayed, when this property is set to true.
+Specifies the property value as true then tooltip will be displayed when hover the days in the datepicker calendar.